-This policy sets out the general principles that the Council will follow across all of its procurement and commissioning activities to ensure that it is undertaken in a sustainable manner.
+This policy sets out the general principles that Orkney Islands Council (the "Council") will follow across all of its procurement and commissioning activities to ensure that these are undertaken in a sustainable manner.

-It sets out how OIC will plan and manage its procurement activities to meet the Council's corporate aims and objectives and comply with regulatory and legislative requirements.
+It sets out how the Council will plan and manage its procurement activities to meet the Council's corporate aims and objectives and comply with regulatory and legislative requirements.

-This policy supports the commitment to sustainable procurement which is set out in the Council's Procurement Strategy 2023 to 2028 (orkney.gov.uk)
+This policy supports the commitment to sustainable procurement which is set out in the Council's Procurement Strategy.